James4Ever0/pyjom/tests/setu_server_mail_collector_ad_poster_personalization_java/README.md

 a simple setu server written in java.

-will ask for email address
+will ask for email address after a while (if not provided)